joshuagryphon/plastid/docs/source/tour.rst

-When importing :term:`read alignments`, users can specify a :term:`mapping rule` to determine the genomic position(s) at which each alignment should be counted :data:`yeti` already includes mapping functions to map :term:`read alignments`:
+When importing :term:`read alignments`, users can specify a :term:`mapping rule` to determine the genomic position(s) at which each alignment should be counted :data:`plastid` already includes mapping functions to map :term:`read alignments`:

   - to their fiveprime or threeprime ends, with or without offsets from that end (e.g. for :term:`P-site mapping <P-site offset>` for